 The Sniff Shack in Denver has playgrounds, sleeping suites and webcams.
 They have multiple groups your pup can play in, depending on their temperament.

 Doglife in Denver has an indoor heated pool and your pup can go for a daily swim!

 Rovers Stay and Play offers doggy play time in the morning and afternoon, with doggy nap time in between.
 I spoke with the owner who seemed very nice, and said they even have chicken broth and pumpkin that can be added to your dogs meals.
 However, it is very much a dog kennel, and not a dog retreat.

 The Dog House in Breckenridge has nice spacious runs, and good reviews.

-The Dog Den in Dillon offers doggie daycare and is located close to the Copper Mountain ski area.
+The Dog Chalet in Dillon offers doggie daycare, and is located close to the Copper Mountain ski area.
 I walked in and spoke with the girl at the front desk.
 She was holding one small dog, while another puppy walked around at her feet.
 Just to the left was a half door to an indoor play room.
 Four large dogs were peeking over the door, happily wagging their tails.
 It looked like they were all having fun, and I would have felt comfortable leaving our pup to play here.

 Many of these dog boarding places did require a trial day, but we found a couple that did not, and decided to check one out.

 I picked up extra treats for pup’s potential staycation, and followed Mapquest to an industrial part of town.
 Immediately, before even getting out of the van, I had an uneasy feeling.
 I walked in with pup, and her big bag of goodies to look around.
 The owner asked me questions, and went over the tentative daily schedule of play, feeding, and quiet time.
 She let pup sniff around the play space in the back, while I walked through the main area.

 A large concrete room held crates and kennels of barking dogs.
 The barks echoed off the cold walls.
 It felt like puppy jail.